-Meteor Produced Daytime Bolide and Sonic Boom Across New England
+Meteor Produces Daytime Bolide and Sonic Boom Across New England

+A loud sonic boom was heard and a fireball seen around 18:06 UTC Saturday 30 May 2026 across New England in the northeastern region of the United States.
 The bright fireball (bolide) was seen over a wide area during the daytime which was confirmed as falling meteorites by the data from the local radars.
 The meteorite fell in the middle of Cape Cod Bay.

 American Meteor Society received numerous reports of observation of fireball event on Saturday 30 May 2026 around 18:06 UTC from many locations in the regions.
-As per US Geological Society, the sonic boom felt was likely from a bolide since the sonic boom event occurred along a linear path in the atmosphere unlike in the case of earthquake when sonic boom occurs at a discrete location.
+As per US Geological Survey, the sonic boom felt was likely from a bolide since the sonic boom event occurred along a linear path in the atmosphere unlike in the case of earthquake when sonic boom occurs at a discrete location.

 Glossary

 Meteoroid: A meteoroid is a small fragment from the celestial bodies such as asteroids and comets floating in outer space.
-It is a small extra-terrestrial object still in space.
+It is a small extraterrestrial object still in space.

 Meteor: It is visible streak of light when a meteoroid enters Earth’s atmosphere and burns up.

-Meteorite: It is solid remnant of a meteoroid that survives burns through the atmosphere and lands on the surface of the earth.
+Meteorite: It is solid remnant of a meteoroid that survives burns through the atmosphere and lands on the surface of the Earth.

 Chondrites: The most common meteorites, making over 85% of the meteorites reaching Earth’s surface.
 They are the oldest primitive rocks that have not changed much since the birth of the solar system over 4.5 billion years ago.